 - Would you be willing to provide summaries of their views you have collected?

 ____ Yes ____ No

-- What would you like your library/school to do about this work?
+- How would you like your library/school to respond to this request for reconsideration?

 ____ Do not assign/lend it to my child.